tuyethoa1011/Verilog_HDL/bintodec_decoding/README.md

-Using Continuous Assignment coding style
+Using Continuous Assignment coding style only